BP’s Cherry Point Refinery is using innovative technology to produce cleaner fuels and operate more efficiently.

 This investment will reduce the carbon footprint of Cherry Point’s diesel while supporting compliance with federal and state programs that require blending of renewable fuel.

 The renewable diesel project reflects Cherry Point’s broader commitment to provide the energy people need while doing its part to promote a lower-carbon economy.

-Located in Blaine, Washington, BP’s Cherry Point Refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, while making major contributions both to the local community and to the global aluminum industry.
+Located in Blaine, Washington, the refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, and it also plays a significant role in the global aluminum industry.

 Employee initiatives include monitoring a colony of great blue herons, documenting amphibians in protected wetlands and conducting an inventory of native wild species.

 Cherry Point also partners with the Nooksack Salmon Enhancement Association to restore salmon habitat and teach water science to local schoolchildren, and it helped underwrite the BP Heron Center for Environmental Education at Birch Bay State Park.

 In addition to its environmental work, the refinery supports a diverse mix of community groups, with employees serving as board members of organizations such as the United Way, Boys & Girls Clubs of Whatcom County, the YMCA and the American Red Cross.

 It also invests in the next generation of energy and technology workers by supporting local schools and education initiatives, ranging from Bellingham Technical College to the Blaine High School Technology Student Association.

 “Cherry Point is powered by our people, and we share a deep commitment to the communities in which we operate,” says Allendorfer.
 “We value being a good neighbor, as we have for nearly 50 years.”